dogecv/DogeCV/README.md

  - `CryptoboxDetector` - Cryptobox Detector

 #### Parameters
-- `downScaleFactor` - double representing how much to downscale each frame.
-- `detectionMode` - Mode used to detect, `HSV_BLUE` and `HSV_RED` are currently only implemented modes, each representing which color you what to detect.
+- `detectionMode` - Mode used to detect, `RED` and `BLUE` are currently only implemented modes, each representing which color you what to detect.
-- `speed` - Speed setting for the detector. (how fast vs how good)
 - `rotateMat` - Rotate the image when processing (wont be visible on preview, change this if you see detections working horizontally) [Usually: Landscape = false, Portrait = true]
 #### Returned Data
 Currently This Detector Returns the Following: